emfcamp/badge-2024-documentation/docs/tildagon-apps/patterns.md

 ### 2. Creating a Custom Pattern from Scratch

-If you need more control over state, or want to calculate frames procedurally on the fly, you do not need to use the base class.
-Your class simply needs to implement:
+If you need more control over the state, or want to calculate frames procedurally on the fly, you do not need to use the base class.
+Your class just needs to implement:

 *   `self.fps`: An integer property representing update speed.
 *   `next(self)`: A synchronous method returning a list of 12 RGB tuples.